Terrell Suggs: 2011: Defensive Player of the Year

-2012 season – Super Bowl XLVII run
+2012: Super Bowl XLVII run

 During the 2012 offseason, Suggs tore his Achilles tendon allegedly while playing basketball; though Suggs and his agent have claimed that he was hurt while doing conditioning workouts.
 Owner Steve Bisciotti stated that it was no concern where he hurt it and the Ravens will not try to avoid paying him his contract.
 Some medical experts believed that Suggs' injury should have forced him to miss the 2012 season, however Suggs claimed he would return by November 2012.
 On October 20, 2012, Suggs was removed from the physically unable to perform (PUP) list, allowing him to play the next day against the Houston Texans.
 Suggs has been the first player in NFL history to recover so quickly from such a serious injury.
 Suggs' return surprised many, as he finished the game with four tackles (three solo), one pass defended, and one sack, less than five and a half months after having Achilles tendon surgery.
 He finished the 2012 season with 22 total tackles, two sacks, and four passes defensed in eight games.

 Suggs was key in the Ravens win over the Denver Broncos in the Divisional Round of the playoffs with two sacks on Broncos quarterback Peyton Manning, after which, the Ravens advanced to New England in a rematch of the previous year's AFC Championship Game where they defeated the New England Patriots by a score of 28–13.
 The win gave Suggs his first ever AFC Championship and his first appearance in the Super Bowl, being Super Bowl XLVII against the San Francisco 49ers.
 In that game, the Ravens won 34–31, earning Suggs his first Super Bowl ring.
 He was ranked 56th by his fellow players on the NFL Top 100 Players of 2013.

-2013 season
+2013

 In the 2013 season, Suggs started all 16 games with 80 tackles, a fumble recovery, and ten sacks.
 Suggs was elected to participate in the Pro Bowl for his sixth such nomination.
 He was ranked 26th by his fellow players on the NFL Top 100 Players of 2014.